charithamachireddy/python-for-software-development/python-for-software-development/README.md

 - Practiced accessing global variables inside functions.
 - Learned how local variables work within functions.
 - Avoided common mistakes related to variable scope.
+## Day 16 – Lambda Functions
+- Learned what lambda functions are in Python.
+- Understood the difference between normal and lambda functions.
+- Practiced writing one-line functions using lambda.
+- Used lambda for arithmetic and conditional operations.
+- Improved code readability for simple tasks.